bjango/Bjango-Actions/Readme.md

 All Photoshop Actions, Photoshop Panels and Automator Workflows created by Marc Edwards ([@marcedwards](http://twitter.com/marcedwards) on Twitter, [@marc](http://alpha.app.net/marc) on App.net).
 All Mask Feathering scripts by David Jensen.
 Scale Patterns to 100% script by David Jensen, Mike Hale, Paul MR and Jacobolus.
+Improvements for the Dribbble selection actions suggested and prototyped by [@darkwark](http://twitter.com/darkwark).

 -----------------------------